exposuretherapy/Homework1/Homework1.md

 * AlertBot
 	* What is it: fully integrated monitoring platform.
-Monitors whatever you tell it to.
+Monitors whatever the customer/user tells it to.
+Delivers custom alerts.

 #### Business Tools
 * Jira
-	* What is it: Agile product development tool
+	* What is it: Agile product development tool.
+Allows for quick iteration and a snapshot of the current step in the development process.

 * Drupal
-	* What is it: Free and open-source content mgmt framework
+	* What is it: Free and open-source content management framework.

 * Get Satisfaction
-	* What is it: Customer satisfaction software that seems to integrate the software into social media, establish online chat tools, etc.
+	* What is it: Customer satisfaction software that seems to integrate the software into social media, establish online chat tools, etc. The little interactive chat box at the bottom of websites.

-#### Specific Fintech Technologies
-Still sleuthing about for this information.

 ## Landscape:

 Mint started specifically in the personal finance domain, and added services within wealth management when they expanded their scope.
-The personal finance domain really kicked off with Mint and has since expanded in user volume and competitors.
+The personal finance domain really kicked off with Mint and has since expanded in user volume and competitors (4).
 Since Mint's inception, several companies have sprouted.
 These companies occupy different needs in the personal finance and wealth management domains.
 Companies like Personal Capital, Credit Karma, Tiller, YNAB, have revolutionized the way that individuals interact with their finances.

 Personal Capital started in 2009 as SafeCorp Financial Corporation.
 The main goal of the company is to provide wealth management to users.
 They offer both free and paid versions of their products.
 The free version gives users a snapshot of their financial status, while the paid version offers financial advice and wealth management from actual humans (26).